alecramsay/pg/docs/_pages/example.markdown

 ---

 This is an annotated example of the analysis of a state's political geography, using North Carolina as an example.

 [Annotations below are shown in square brackets like this.]

 <!-- SUMMARY ANALYSIS -->

-[There is a separate page for each state.
-At the top is a summary of what the various exhibits reveal.
+[At the top is a textual summary of the trade-offs.
 That is not shown here.]

 {% assign xx = page.xx %}

 [The ratings for the official and the five notable maps that maximize proportionality, competitiveness, minority representation, compactness, and splitting are then compared to the ratings of the root map.
-First with a set of pairwise radar diagrams.]
+The first comparison is graphical with a set of pairwise radar diagrams.]

 <!-- RADAR DIAGRAMS -->

-<p>These radar diagrams compare the ratings of 0fficial map and the five notable maps with the root map (orange = root map; green = comparison map):</p>
+<p>These radar diagrams compare the ratings of official map and the five notable maps with the root map (orange = root map; green = comparison map):</p>

 <table style="border:0px">
     <tr>